-For the anti-robot argument we turn to a recent CNBC News article.
+For the anti-robot prostate surgery argument we turn to a recent CNBC News article.
 Check out the relevant excerpts below.

-While one of the downsides of robotic surgery is a lack of tactile feel, surgeons who sit at a console a few feet from the patients raved about its 3-D vision.
+One of the downsides of robotic surgery is a lack of tactile feel.
+But surgeons who sit at a console a few feet from the patients raved about its 3-D vision.
 “The vision compensated for everything,” world-renowned prostate specialist Dr. Ash Tewari of New York Presbyterian Hospital said in a recent interview.
 He performs as many as four of the two-to-three hour procedures a day, four times a week.
-“If you look at it from a surgical standpoint, every surgeon’s dream is to get to see exactly what he or she is doing and get to do it in a field (of vision) which is not pooled with a lot of blood.”
+“Look at it from a surgical standpoint.
+Every surgeon’s dream is to get to see exactly what he or she is doing.
+And get to do it in a field (of vision) which is not pooled with a lot of blood.”

 Such testimonials have helped propel Intuitive into what Northland Capital analyst Suraj Kalia calls “the ‘Apple’ of the medtech sector.”

-In recent years, as the da Vinci’s popularity has grown, so have questions and concerns about its safety, training and the aggressiveness of its marketing.
+In recent years, as the da Vinci’s popularity has grown, so have questions and concerns.
+Especially about its safety, training and the aggressiveness of its marketing.

 However, a CNBC Investigations Inc. review, which included numerous interviews with surgeons, lawyers, ex-employees and patients and an extensive review of internal documents, multiple studies, lawsuits and depositions of current employees, shows: